- What is blood cancer?

 - Leukemia: A malignancy (cancer) of blood cells that generates abnormal blood cells in the bone marrow by disrupting the normal production of white blood cells whose functions are not similar to the normal functions of white blood cells, that is, fighting off diseases or infections.
 These cancerous cells eventually mutates and reconstructs uncontrollably blocking out the normal blood cells.
-As a result, the normal functions of blood cells like blood clotting in case of wounds or cuts, transporting oxygen and defensive mechanism against infections becomes ineffective.
+As a result of which the normal functions of blood cells like blood clotting in case of wounds or cuts, transporting oxygen and defensive mechanism against infections becomes ineffective.
 Leukemia could show in two ways: acute or chronic.

 In Acute Leukemia abnormal blood cells multiply very quickly in the blood and bone marrow.
 As a consequence of which symptoms like vulnerability to infections, getting bruised easily, and exhaustion etc. shows up.
 On the contrary, Chronic Leukemia develops over time and the symptoms might not show up at the beginning.
 But if not treated at the right time; it deteriorates as the cells mutate and grow at an increased uncontrollable rate manifesting similar signs and symptoms like acute Leukemia.